Quantitative Language Automata: Introduction

 Quantitative word automata (QWAs) extend boolean $\omega$-automata with weighted transitions.
-An infinite run yields an infinite sequence of weights, which are accumulated by a \emph{run aggregator} (a.k.a.\ value function).
-Common run aggregators are $\Sup$ (the maximal weight along an infinite run), $\LimSup$ (the largest weight that occurs infinitely often), or $\LimInfAvg$ (the long-term average of an infinite sequence of weights).
-When a given infinite word yields more than one run, as is generally the case for nondeterministic automaton specifications, the possible run values are accumulated by a \emph{word aggregator}.
-The most common word aggregator is $\Sup$ (the least upper bound of all values that can be achieved by resolving the nondeterministic choices), which generalizes the standard view that a single accepting run suffices to accept a word, but other word aggregators are possible.
-For example, the word aggregator $\LimSup$ assigns to each infinite word $w$ the l.u.b.\ of the values realized by infinitely many runs over~$w$.
-When the specification is probabilistic (rather than nondeterministic), the word aggregator $\E$ assigns to $w$ an expected value for the automaton reading~$w$.
+Each infinite run induces an infinite sequence of weights, which is evaluated by a \emph{run aggregator} (also called a value function).
+Typical run aggregators include $\Sup$ (the maximal weight occurring along a run), $\LimSup$ (the largest weight occurring infinitely often), and $\LimSupAvg$ (the long-run average of the weight sequence).
+When a word admits multiple runs, as is generally the case for nondeterministic automata, the resulting run values are combined by a \emph{word aggregator}.
+The most common word aggregator is $\Sup$, which takes the least upper bound of the values achievable by resolving the nondeterministic choices and thus generalizes the usual acceptance semantics, where one accepting run suffices.
+Other word aggregators are also natural.
+For example, $\LimSup$ assigns to a word $w$ the largest value realized by infinitely many runs over $w$.
+In the probabilistic setting, the word aggregator $\E$ instead assigns to $w$ the expected value over the induced distribution on runs.